folio-org/folio-install/runbooks/single-server/README.md

 Utilise this document as a guide to apply to your own particular operating system.
 We can only maintain this one procedure document.

+## Appendix 1: Without vagrant

+These are some hints to follow the above procedure without using Vagrant, for example when using an EC2 instance.

+Before commencing, edit some folio-install scripts:

+* Edit the `scripts/nginx-stripes*.conf` files:
+  * Modify the "`listen`" port.
+  * Modify the "`server_name`" to be the "Public IPv4 DNS" name.
+  * Modify the "`root`" to be the pathname to the Stripes platform built "output" directory.
+* Edit the `scripts/docker-compose-kafka-zk.yml` file:
+  * Modify the "`KAFKA_ADVERTISED_LISTENERS: INTERNAL`" to use the "Private IPv4 address".

+At the step to edit the okapi.conf file, there some additional notes:

+* Use the "Private IPv4 address" for "`host`" and "`postgres_host`" and in the "`okapiurl`".

+At the step which posts the Okapi environment variables:

+* For the "`DB_HOST`" use the "Private IPv4 address".
+* Post the additional environment variables as explained in the [mod-pubsub README](https://github.com/folio-org/mod-pubsub#environment-variables), i.e. use the "Private IPv4 address" for "`KAFKA_HOST`" and the "`OKAPI_URL`".